Amnestic/Amnestic/README.md

 ## I'm a student, developer, and artist!

-- 🔭
+- ✨ Projects I'm working on:  [Where Is My File](https://github.com/Amnestic/WhereIsMyFile)
 - 🌱 I’m currently learning PHP and VueJS
-- 🔰 I'm a freelance developer
+- 🔨 I'm a freelance developer
-- 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I love to photograph and make music.
 [EDM]